 Please note that Customs reserves the right to spot-check students at random, and anyone whose serial numbers differ from what was originally submitted will be asked to pay duties.

-Duties must be paid upon entry to the country and can be paid by credit card as long as the machine works.
+Duties must be paid upon entry to the country and can be paid by credit card.
 To be certain you don’t have to wait for your items, make sure you have enough cash-on-hand (US dollars are accepted) to make payment.